Auction: Japanese Watches in Demand at Phillips’ Toki Sale

 Also Swiss but brand new was the Hublot Classic Fusion Takashi Murakami, a unique version of the Japanese contemporary artist’s smiling flower watch that remains one of the best artist-watchmaker collaborations.

 This sold swiftly and easily: there were numerous bidders initially, but soon it was down to a lively room bidder in a Murakami cap against a phone bidder.
-Both a timekeeper and contemporary art, this sold for HK$2.10 million, or about US$270,000, all of which goes to a Swiss cancer charity.
+Arguably more appealing as a Murakami creation than a watch, this sold for HK$2.10 million, or about US$270,000, all of which goes to a Swiss cancer charity.

 The unique Classic Fusion Takashi Murakami Black Ceramic Rainbow